against Class I FPV drones.

 [ BENCH ]

-Standardised bench routines for every hardware iteration: powertrain characterisation, sensor calibration, failsafe verification and authorization logic under realistic load profiles.
+Standardized bench routines for every hardware iteration: powertrain characterization, sensor calibration, failsafe verification and authorization logic under realistic load profiles.
 Automated regression tests safeguard function and safety before any field deployment.

 [ REAL-FLIGHT ]